Palestinian boys playing footballl in al-Amari refugee camp

-Israel's regime of settler-colonialism and apartheid, which has oppressed Indigenous Palestinians since 1948, prevents Palestinians from practicing their sports.
+Israel's regime of settler colonialism and apartheid, which has oppressed Indigenous Palestinians since 1948, prevents Palestinians from practicing their sports.

-During Israel’s genocidal attacks on Gaza, the Israeli military occupied Al Yarmouk stadium, transforming it into a detention, torture and interrogation center, before completely destroying it.
+During Israel’s genocidal attacks on Gaza, the Israeli military occupied Al Yarmouk stadium, transforming it into a detention, torture, and interrogation center before completely destroying it.

 In addition, Israeli football and basketball clubs based in illegal settlements are allowed to compete in official Israeli leagues, making international governing bodies FIFA and FIBA complicit in Israel’s violations of international law.

-Despite all this, Western dominated sports bodies have looked the other way, refusing to take action.
+Despite all this, Western-dominated sports bodies have looked the other way, refusing to take action.
 More than 300 Palestinian sports clubs and dozens of civil society organizations are calling to #BanIsrael from the Olympics.
-Join us as we seek to ban Israel from international sports forums, including the International Olympic Committee (IOC) and FIFA, until it ends its grave crimes against Palestinians and its attacks on Palestinian sports.
+Join us as we seek to ban Israel from international sports forums, including the International Olympic Committee (IOC) and FIFA until it ends its grave crimes against Palestinians and its attacks on Palestinian sports.

-But well before Israel’s genocide against 2.3 million Palestinians in the occupied and besieged Gaza Strip, Israel has deliberately and systematically destroyed Palestinian stadiums and sports infrastructures and detained Palestinian players and athletes.
-It has restricted their freedom of movement, banning Palestinian athletes in the occupied West Bank from training with their counterparts in the Gaza Strip, and subjecting them to interrogations at checkpoints when traveling across the West Bank or abroad to take part in international competitions.
+But well before Israel’s genocide against 2.3 million Palestinians in the occupied and besieged Gaza Strip, Israel had deliberately and systematically destroyed Palestinian stadiums and sports infrastructures and detained Palestinian players and athletes.
+It has restricted their freedom of movement, banning Palestinian athletes in the occupied West Bank from training with their counterparts in the Gaza Strip and subjecting them to interrogations at checkpoints when traveling across the West Bank or abroad to take part in international competitions.
 Israeli forces have in the past deliberately targeted the feet of teenage Palestinian footballers with live ammunition.

 Palestinians are calling to #BanIsrael from global sports, just as apartheid South Africa was.